-Requests for attendance or participation in a development program, other than those development programs sponsored by the school district, shall be made to the superintendent.
-Approval of the superintendent must be obtained prior to attendance by a licensed employee in a professional development program when the attendance would result in the licensed employee being excused from their duties or when the school district pays the expenses for the program.
+Requests for attendance or participation in a development program, other than those development programs sponsored by the school district, are made to the superintendent.
+Approval by the superintendent must be obtained prior to attendance by a licensed employee in a professional development program when the attendance would result in the licensed employee being excused from their duties or when the school district pays the expenses for the program.

-The superintendent shall have sole discretion to allow or disallow licensed employees to attend or participate in the requested event.
+The superintendent will have sole discretion to allow or disallow licensed employees to attend or participate in the requested event.
 When making this determination, the superintendent will consider the value of the program for the licensed employee and the school district, the effect of the licensed employee's absence on the education program and school district operations and the school district's financial situation as well as other factors deemed relevant in the judgment of the superintendent.
+Requests that involve unusual expenses or overnight travel must also be approved by the board.